OuhscBbmc/redcap-manual-v1/adminser/upgrade.md

 In addition to your _production_ instance, we strongly suggest you host a _test_ or _development_ too.
-If so, perform these steps on the non production server and verify things operate correct to minimize the chance the research will be disrupted when you upgrade the production instance.
+If so, perform these steps on the non production server and verify things operate correctly to minimize the chance the research will be disrupted when you upgrade the production instance.